This informative article by New York Magazine polls cleaning experts on what tools they prefer to use for cleaning. Dallas Maids is quoted here!

 Dusting surfaces regularly is also key, and by now we’ve come a long way from the traditional flouncy feather duster.
 Here, we asked ten professional cleaners to weigh in on the most efficient ways to get rid of dust in the home, and the best tools for the job.

-All ten professionals we spoke with recommended microfiber cloths for picking up dust.
+All of the professionals we spoke with suggest dusting tabletops, counters, bookshelves and other smooth surfaces about once a week.
+They also all agree that the best tool for doing that is a microfiber cloth.
 “Microfiber, thanks to its microscopically tiny weave, holds ten times more dirt per square inch than its cotton counterparts, so you will collect more dust and keep it from redepositing as you clean the next surface,” says Melissa Homer, chief cleaning officer for MaidPro.
-(If you’re curious about the classic feather duster, Jack Prenter, owner of Toronto cleaning company Chore Bliss, explains that they “don’t attract and trap dust, they just displace it and move it around your home.”)
+The classic feather duster isn’t all that effective either.

-To make sure you’re working efficiently (and won’t need to double back), you’ll want to dust from the top down, say Prenter and Homer, since particles can fall to the floor and circulate in the air when you’re wiping doors frames and shelves.
-A few spots that would be good to hit first are the tops of fan blades, blinds, paintings, door frames, and picture frames, says Kadi Dulude, the owner of New York’s Wizard of Homes cleaning service, because they’re often the most neglected.
+A few spots that would be good to hit first are the tops of fan blades, blinds, paintings, door frames, and picture frames, says Kadi Dulude, owner of New York’s Wizard of Homes cleaning service.
+They’re often the most neglected.
 The inside of your radiator and the filters of your AC unit are two other places she calls out as dust traps.

 If you’re aiming for a hard-to-reach cobweb or a dusty, far-off corner, you might need something longer.
 “One alternative is a microfiber duster, which is simply a microfiber cloth on an extendable pole,” says Prenter.
 These can be great for passing over lofty spots, but you might not even need one.
 “Most homes, in my experience, don’t have high ceilings and [spots that need dusting] can be easily reached with a small stepladder.”